-Professional Basemen Waterproofers in Ohio
+Professional Basemen Waterproofers Ohio

-Interior Waterproofing Profesisonals in Ohio
+Professional Interior Waterproofing Ohio

-Our waterproofers use a variety of technologies to help prevent water seepage in your basement.
+Our waterproofers use a variety of technologies to help stop water seepage in your basement.
 We often install a basement drainage system along side a sump pump.
 Having a reliable basement drainage system will save you the trouble of having to deal with a flooded basement.

-Professional Exterior Waterproofing in Ohio
+Professional Exterior Waterproofing Ohio

-Common Causes Of Basement Leaks in Ohio
+Common Causes Of Basement Leaks Ohio

 Cove Joint Leaks

-The process of digging and creating foundation walls results in an open bond between the floor of your basement and the basement walls.
+The process of digging and creating foundation walls results in an unsecured bond between the footing of your basement and the basement walls.
 The joint between the wall and the floor in your basement is known as a cove joint.
 This is one of the most common points of water seepage in basements.
 Hydrostatic pressure due to the buildup of rainwater at the base of your foundation can cause water to find its way between the basement footer and the wall.